nightflash/mywhsd-support/index.md

 ## Welcome to the "My WHSD" app webpage

-"My WHSD" is a non official app for toll road in Saint-Petersburg, Russia.
+"My WHSD" is a non-official app for toll road in Saint Petersburg, Russia.

 ### [Privacy Policy](https://nightflash.github.io/mywhsd-support/privacy)

 ### Support

-If you facing a bug or have a question about this app please contact me:
+If you are facing a bug or have a question about this app, please contact me:

 * Email: [max.erekhinskiy@gmail.com](mailto:max.erekhinskiy@gmail.com?subject=Проблема%20в%20Мой%20ЗСД)
 * Telegram: [nightflash13](https://t.me/nightflash13)